 If you’re an American residing in a foreign country, it can be joyful to think that you have escaped the stress that comes with the tax season every April.
 That is, however, a misplaced belief.
 The truth is, whether you’re living outside the U.S. for a short-term gig, have decided to move permanently, or are attending a university, you’ll need to pay taxes as long as you’re a citizen of the U.S.

-If you’re not sure about all the regulations and rules that apply to you when you reside outside the country, read on for some tax guidelines for U.S. citizens living abroad.
+If you’re not sure about all the regulations and rules that apply to you when you reside outside the country, read on for some tax guidelines for U.S. citizens living abroad and avoid international tax issues.

 Do I Have to File Federal Taxes?